brainexe/ctail/README.md

 Options:
    -n, --lines      Output the last K lines, instead of the last 5 -e, --exclude    Excludes certain files
-   -n, --notify     Desktop notification in case of new log entries -d, --date       Prefix all lines with current time -p, --fullpath   Show the full path name instead of basename only --style          Special color style (rainbow, zebra, america, random, trap).
+   --notify         Desktop notification in case of new log entries -d, --date       Prefix all lines with current time -p, --fullpath   Show the full path name instead of basename only --style          Special color style (rainbow, zebra, america, random, trap).
 Using one color per file as default